mamatovamarzhan/sudoku-platform/README.md

 A modern multi-page SudoLogic web app built with Next.js 15, TypeScript, Tailwind CSS, and the App Router.

+## What is SudoLogic?

+SudoLogic is a premium Sudoku platform for puzzle lovers who want more than a basic game.
+It combines classic Sudoku gameplay with modern design, AI-powered coaching, and daily challenges — all in one place.

+## Who is it for?

+Puzzle enthusiasts of all levels — from beginners learning Sudoku to advanced players who want a daily mental challenge.

 ## Pages

 | Route | Description |